‘The Bachelorette’ 2017 Pick, Rachel Lindsay, A Lie? Producer Implies Maybe

 Rachel Lindsay is the first African-American lead in the franchise.
 For years, the show has been chastised for not casting a black Bachelor or Bachelorette.
 2017 was the year head honchos delivered after hearing the calls for more diversity on the reality show.

-On Sunday night, Mike Fleiss, tweeted a message to fans that implied maybe Rachel Lindsay won’t be The Bachelorette 2017 lead.
+On Sunday night, Mike Fleiss tweeted a message to fans that implied maybe Rachel Lindsay won’t be The Bachelorette 2017 lead.

 “Maybe we said @TheRachLindsay was the new #TheBachelorette just to throw you off the track… Maybe she wins?,” he wrote.